yasirsharif/Practice-Exams-Platform/eng-comp-y3.md

 - [ ] Drinking
       ⬆ Back to Top

-### "Tom had a shiny red ball.
+### Tom had a shiny red ball.
 He bounced it high in the air.
 His friend, Sam, had a blue kite.
 They went to the park.
 Tom bounced his ball, and Sam flew his kite.
-They had lots of fun."
+They had lots of fun.

+!
 Question 3: What color was Tom's ball?

 - [ ] Blue
 - [x] Red